lRAHULl/Algorithms-And-Datastructures/README.md

 # Algorithms and Datastructures in python and JavaScript

-I will be implementing some important algoriyhms in Python and/or Javascript
+I will be implementing some important algorithms in Python and/or Javascript